CityOfLosAngeles/planning-entitlements/README.md

     ├── LICENSE
     ├── Makefile                 <- Makefile with commands like `make data` or `make train` ├── README.md                <- The top-level README for developers using this project.
+    ├── data                     <- A directory for local, raw, source data.
-    ├── data                     <- A directory for local data.
+    ├── gis                      <- A directory for local geospatial data.
     ├── models                   <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks                <- Jupyter notebooks.
+    |
+    ├── outputs                  <- A directory for outputs such as tables created.
+    |
+    ├── processed                <- A directory for processed, final data that is used for analysis.
     │
     ├── references               <- Data dictionaries, manuals, and all other explanatory materials.
     │